Open Educational Resources

 What are Open Educational Resources (OER)?

-OERs are freely accessible teaching, learning, and research resources (e.g. textbooks, videos, and images) that the public has the legal permissions to use, share, and build upon the content and are available at low or no cost.
+OER are openly licensed teaching, learning, and research resources (e.g. textbooks, videos, and images) that the public has the legal permissions to use, share, and build upon.
+OER are available for free online or in print at low cost.

 Implementing the State’s investment